 While many of us are hearing about this concept for the first time, virtualization first took hold in the enterprise in 2005.
-When you hear about virtualization, people are usually referring to server virtualization, which means partitioning a server into multiple virtual machines – all residing within one physical device.
-Basically, virtualization is dis-associating the tight bond between software and hardware.
+When you hear about this process, people are usually referring to the process of creating and using virtual servers, which means partitioning a server into multiple virtual machines – all residing within one physical device.
+Basically, when you virtualize the IT environment, you disassociate the tight bond between software and hardware.

 In other words, if you buy a powerful enough server at today’s inexpensive prices, you can install software that allows the single physical machine to act like multiple servers.
 The different virtual servers can run different operating systems and multiple applications.
 Because each virtual machine is isolated from other virtualized machines, if one crashes, it doesn’t affect the others.

-- Save time – deployment is faster for virtual servers and you can spend less time on the manual tasks needed for maintenance
+Deployment is faster for virtual servers and you can spend less time on the manual tasks needed for maintenance.

-- Disaster Recovery Planning – you can backup and even migrate entire virtual environments.
+You can back up and even migrate entire virtual environments.

-The major players in this market providing the virtualization software?
-The big 3 are VMware, Citrix and Microsoft.
+The major players in this market providing virtual server software are VMware, Citrix, and Microsoft.
 VMware cornered the market for x86 servers and almost everyone agrees that they are the leader on the platform.
-However, Microsoft offers it’s virtualization software free of charge.
+However, Microsoft offers its virtualization software free of charge.

-- Storage virtualization: pooling multiple network storage devices in what appears to be as a single storage device for easier and more efficient management of these resources
+- Storage virtualization – pooling multiple network storage devices in what appears to be a single storage device for easier and more efficient management of these resources

 - Network virtualization – splits available bandwidth in a network into independent channels that can be assigned to specific servers or devices